karchkha/MelSpec_GPT_VQVAE/README.md

 The training process can be started by passing the appropriate values for these arguments to the script.
 The model will be trained on the specified dataset for the specified number of epochs and the checkpoints will be saved in the directory specified by experiment.
 The details of the model architecture can be found in the config directory in the file config_GPT_VAE_{dataset_name}.py.
 This file also allows for changes to be made to the architecture if desired.

-To avoid the problem of collapsing posterior, the training process is split into two stages
+To avoid the problem of collapsing posterior, the training process is split into two stages.
 First, we train a simple autoencoder For Example the running with default velues would look like:

 ```bash
 $ python GPT_VAE_train.py \